 1.09 The composition of the PSCs varies, however, they all have the national disaster management agencies and representatives from the target communities as members.
 The sub-projects that include infrastructure components have a representative from the ministry responsible for works on the PSC, while those with agriculture components include the agriculture ministry.
-Only one sub-project does not have a representative from the ministry responsible for community development.
+Only one sub-project does not have a representative from the ministry responsible for the ministry for the ministry for the ministry.

-1.10 Overall, these partnerships have resulted not only in strengthened capacities of the implementing entities but they have also created new networking improved communications prospects, relationships between the target communities and the project implementing agencies.
+1.10 Overall, these partnerships have resulted not only in strengthened capacities of the implementing entities but they have also created new networking improved communications prospects, and relationships between the target communities and the project implementing agencies.
 The inclusion of representatives from the target communities on the PSC, along with the establishment of a Beneficiary Community Advisory Committee (BCAG) has helped to improve communication between the target communities and the PMTs by providing a strong and consistent feedback loop that gives information on community views and shares updates on project implementation progress.
 This has also strengthened fledgling community groups in a couple sub-project communities.